|

-schematic - artwork may appear rigid and stereotyped.
+| schematic - artwork that is not coached may appear rigid and stereotyped.
+This begins at about age five.
+Coaching can prevent problems later.

-Why
+| Why

-to Express and
+art? to Express and

-to Create Order.
+to Create Order

 "I" and "My" topics